March 2024

 If the birds fall silent, a three-dimensional room.

-Investigates nature's movements, laws and patterns.
+Investigates the movements, laws and patterns of nature.

 Relates to the outside world through an art historical perspective.